ptomulik/testmd/README.md

 ###Beginning with repoutil

-Let's start with obtaining an apt utility:
+Let's start with creating an apt utility:

     require 'puppet/util/repoutil'
     repo = Puppet::Util.repoutil(:apt)

 Our `repo` provides basic methods that are going to be exemplified below.
-The `:apt` utility is suitble for use on Debian or Ubuntu.
-For other systems you should choose other facility, or (best) use default utility for the local
+The `:apt` utility is **suitable** for use on Debian or Ubuntu.
+For other systems we should choose other facility.
+We may simply load default utility for the local system:
-system:

     repo = Puppet::Util.defaultrepoutil

-Now, we may list all packages with names starting with 'apache':
+Once we have the `repo`, we may list all packages with names starting with 'apache':

     apaches = repo.packages_with_prefix('apache')